jdereg/java-util/README.md

 [![Maven Central](https://badgen.net/maven/v/maven-central/com.cedarsoftware/java-util)](https://central.sonatype.com/search?q=java-util&namespace=com.cedarsoftware)
 [![Javadoc](https://javadoc.io/badge/com.cedarsoftware/java-util.svg)](http://www.javadoc.io/doc/com.cedarsoftware/java-util)

-Helpful utilities that are thoroughly tested (> 98% code coverage via JUnit tests).
+Helpful utilities that are thoroughly tested.
 Available on [Maven Central](https://central.sonatype.com/search?q=java-util&namespace=com.cedarsoftware).
 This library has <b>no dependencies</b> on other libraries for runtime.
-The`.jar`file is `250K.`
-Works with`JDK 1.8`through`JDK 21`.
+The`.jar`file is `260K` and works with`JDK 1.8`through`JDK 21`.
 The '.jar' file classes are version 52 (`JDK 1.8`).
+## Compatibility

+### JPMS (Java Platform Module System)

+This library is fully compatible with JPMS, commonly known as Java Modules.
+It includes a `module-info.class` file that specifies module dependencies and exports.

+### OSGi

+This library also supports OSGi environments.
+It comes with pre-configured OSGi metadata in the `MANIFEST.MF` file, ensuring easy integration into any OSGi-based application.

+Both of these features ensure that our library can be seamlessly integrated into modular Java applications, providing robust dependency management and encapsulation.

 ---
 To include in your project:
 ##### Gradle
 ```
-implementation 'com.cedarsoftware:java-util:2.6.0'
+implementation 'com.cedarsoftware:java-util:2.7.0'
 ```

 ##### Maven